 Best place to stay in Paris for a weekend

 As mentioned before, we advise you to arrive the evening before so you will have two full days in Paris for this itinerary.
-However, for a weekend away in Paris, you would need to stay in the city centre as well to avoid losing time travelling.
+However, for a weekend away in Paris, you would need to stay in the city centre as well to avoid wasting time travelling.
 We prefer to stay in the following areas and also link a few hotels where we stayed before:

 - Notre Dame / Latin Quarter: our favourite place to stay in the heart of the city!
 It has many highlights around and good restaurants as well.

 - Around Le Marais and Les Halles: still in the city centre but on the other side of the water from the Latin Quarter.
-From here it is easy to visit highlights like Louvre and Notre Dame.
+From here it is easy to visit highlights like the Louvre and Notre Dame.

 - Around Gare du Nord: well, this is not our favourite area of Paris.
 But it can be highly convenient for you if you visit Paris by train.
 It is easy to go around Paris from here with the metro and also closer to the Montmartre neighbourhood.